JPDahm1111/RogueFishing/README.md

 - Death config in fighter.py
 - Player attribute framework in fighter.py

+<ins>v0.12, 031325a</ins> :
+- Modified credits across most files to be more descriptive
+- Commented up the files in the folder "components" which were added in v.12 031225i
+- Commented up entity_factories.py to make it's new capabilities more clear
+- Modified fontsheet to add new custom entity sprites
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 <ins>**Credits**</ins>
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Python-TCOD: Copyright (c) 2009-2023, Kyle Benesch and the python-tcod contributors.
+<ins>Python-TCOD:</ins> Copyright (c) 2009-2023, Kyle Benesch and the python-tcod contributors.
 All rights reserved.
 Python-TCOD's Github page can be found at https://github.com/libtcod/python-tcod.
 Documentation for Python-TCOD can be found at https://python-tcod.readthedocs.io/en/latest/#.
+Python-tcod is distributed under the Simplified 2-clause FreeBSD license.
+BSD 2-Clause License

+Copyright (c) 2009-2023, Kyle Benesch and the python-tcod contributors.
+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+<ins>Roguelike Tutorials:</ins>
-Roguelike Tutorials, the website for Roguelike tutorials which I use code from in this project, can be found at https://rogueliketutorials.com.
-Roguelike tutorials was created by Tyler Standridge.
+Most of the framework for RogueFishing was created using this tutorial, including code taken directly from it.
+The website for Roguelike tutorials can be found at https://rogueliketutorials.com.
+Roguelike tutorials was created by Tyler Standridge, and has no copyright information associated with it.